 You can categorize your inventory into as many groups as you'd like, but most businesses use three buckets.
 These three buckets are: A, B, and C.

 - A items are the most important.
 This inventory should get the most focus due to its high price, quick cycle inventory, or both.
 These items make up a smaller portion of your inventory, about 20%, but account for most of your consumption and you sell through it more quickly.

 - B items are less important than As.
 These mid-tier products have lower prices than A items, but are more valuable than C items.

 - C items are the least valuable.
-These products are also likely to be the most common in your warehouse, usually making up about 70% of inventory.
+These products are also likely to be the most common in any warehousing environment, usually making up about 70% of inventory.
 They have long life cycles and offer little in the way of sales.
 They're the first choice when looking at inventory reduction.